henophilia/henophilia.org/content/index.md

 henophilia.org is a possible starting point for **bringing together the bridge builders**, i.e. establishing structures for individuals to assist each other in each of the four intentions mentioned above.

 This means that in the entire domain of striving towards flourishing, henophilia.org specializes in **establishing pleasure-inducing positive feedback loops**, such as:
-- making the idea of Henophilia accessible and understandable by every human on earth
+- making the idea of henophilia accessible and understandable by every human on earth
 - aggregating and distributing wisdom, always respecting the source and context of that wisdom
 - contributing to building platforms which connect people and projects which aim to realize synergetic pleasure
 	- one core aspect of this will be projects that are interdisciplinary and interfaith in every regard, e.g. for fundamental topics like cultivating self-love, establishing a new death culture, peacemaking initiatives, new economic models (e.g. for communities), exploring the potential of interdisciplinary science
 - openly sharing knowledge to allow people to learn how to build decentralized organizational structures (e.g. physical spaces, universal basic income, foundations etc.) to become able to actually dedicate their time to henophilia and to later share this privilege with more and more others
-- hosting events, building communities and eventually building societies and ecosystems oriented around henophilia
+- hosting events, building communities and eventually building societies and ecosystems oriented around the concept of henophilia
 # Co-creation
 Following the spirit of realizing synergetic pleasure, of course this is a co-creative work.
 If you deeply resonate with this and want to start ideating and building, please get in touch via synergies@henophilia.org.
 If you disagree with anything or think that something is incomplete or incorrect, please get in touch via email as well or [raise an issue on GitHub](https://github.com/pleasurerealizers/pleasurerealizers.org).
 Additionally, this text shall be available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).

-Last update: 2024-08-01
+Last update: 2024-08-05